Decentralized-ID/decentralized-id.github.io/_posts/resources/2020-01-10-getting-started.md

 ---
-title: "Resources and Introductions to Decentralized Identity"
+title: "Resources and Introduction to Decentralized Identity"
 description: Getting Started with Decentralized, Self Sovereign, Digital Identity
 excerpt: >
   The essence of Decentralized-ID is in creating open standards for a privacy preserving internet-wide identity layer — not owned by any one particular organization, but interoperable between all.